 In the event of a non-conformance claim the onus lies with the certifying consultant, not with the AECB.

 What design tools are required?

-If you want to start designing your AECB Silver project today you can purchase the latest version of PHPP here
+If you want to start designing your AECB Building Standard project today you can purchase the latest version of PHPP here

 Supporting evidence requirements

 |Drawing & photographic record||Drawings.PDF A4 format||Photographs jpeg format.|